June 15, 2022

 1. Check the company’s website: Most cruelty-free companies will have a statement on their website that they don’t test on animals.

-2. Look for cruelty-free certification logos: cruelty-free certifications, such as Leaping Bunny, cruelty-free and PETA’s Beauty Without Bunnies, have strict standards that companies must meet in order to be certified.
+2. Look for cruelty-free certification logos: cruelty-free certifications, such as Leaping Bunny, cruelty-free, and PETA’s Beauty Without Bunnies, have strict standards that companies must meet to be certified.

 3. Contact the company: If you can’t find any information on the company’s website, try contacting them directly.

-4. Use a cruelty-free product directory: cruelty-free directories, such as Cruelty Free Kitty and Logical Harmony, can be a helpful resource when looking for cruelty-free hair products.
+4. Use a cruelty-free product directory: cruelty-free directories, such as Cruelty-Free Kitty and Logical Harmony, can be helpful resources when looking for cruelty-free hair products.

-5. Do your own research: In addition to checking cruelty-free directories or databases.
-Do your own research on a company to see if they test on animals.
+5. Do your research: In addition to checking cruelty-free directories or databases.
+Do your research on a company to see if they test on animals.

-To create a comprehensive list of cruelty free products would take forever, so I’ve listed the curly hair brands you’re most likely to find.
+Creating a comprehensive list of cruelty-free products would take forever, so I’ve listed the curly hair brands you’re most likely to find.

 This is not an all-inclusive list, but it’s a good starting point.